-BSc (Hons) Neuroscience Neuroscience is the study of the nervous system, the workings of the brain and the interaction of cells in the control of behaviour.
-It is an interdisciplinary field involving biology, chemistry, physics, anatomy, physiology and behavioural studies.
+BSc (Hons) Neuroscience

+Neuroscience is the study of the nervous system, the workings of the brain and the interaction of cells in the control of behaviour.
+It is an interdisciplinary field involving biology, chemistry, physics, anatomy, and behavioural studies.

 Areas of interest to neuroscientists range from the molecular and physiological study of single neurons to the basis of complex cognitive phenomena such as consciousness and memory.
 The applications of such research are numerous and include the use of diagnostic imaging techniques such as PET scans and MRI and the development of drugs for treating neurodegenerative conditions, such as Alzheimer's and Parkinson's diseases, and psychiatric illnesses.

-Year 3 You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Neuroscience 3.
+You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Neuroscience 3.
 In addition, you will study further, individually selected, biomedical courses such as Mechanisms of Brain Development 3.

-Year 4 You study two compulsory courses: General Neuroscience; and Project Management, together with two option courses covering cutting-edge topics in more depth, such as Developmental and Clinical Neuroscience or Neurobiology of Cognition in Health and Disease.
+You study two compulsory courses: General Neuroscience; and Project Management, together with two option courses covering cutting-edge topics in more depth, such as Developmental and Clinical Neuroscience or Neurobiology of Cognition in Health and Disease.

-BSc (Hons) Pharmacology In essence pharmacology is the study of how both natural and synthetic chemical agents affect biological systems.
+BSc (Hons) Pharmacology

+In essence pharmacology is the study of how both natural and synthetic chemical agents affect biological systems.
 Pharmacologists study the derivation, chemical properties, modes of action, physiological and behavioural effects and therapeutic uses of these agents.

 It can be studied at all levels from the cell to the whole organism.
 Pharmacology is a multidisciplinary field with researchers employing many approaches from genomic and proteomic studies to the use of computational models of drug actions and interactions.

-Year 3 You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Pharmacology 3.
+You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Pharmacology 3.
 In addition, you will study further, individually selected, biomedical courses such as Applied Pharmacology 3.

-Year 4 You study the compulsory course Drugs, Receptors and Therapeutics, together with two option courses covering cutting-edge topics in more depth, such as Cardiovascular Pharmacology and Therapeutics or Endocrine Physiology and Pharmacology.
+You study the compulsory course Drugs, Receptors and Therapeutics, together with two option courses covering cutting-edge topics in more depth, such as Cardiovascular Pharmacology and Therapeutics or Endocrine Physiology and Pharmacology.

-BSc (Hons) Physiology This programme is paused and we will not be accepting applications for 2025 entry.
-Biomedical Sciences represents a multidisciplinary body of knowledge with physiology at its core.
-As such, you may be interested in one of our other Biomedical Sciences programmes, all of which integrate physiology studies.
-Physiology is the study of living animals from the subcellular level to the whole organism.
-Using techniques such as cell and molecular biology, bioinformatics, genetics and genomics, chemistry and engineering physiologists examine the function of individual molecules and how they interact to drive the function of cells, tissues, organs, organ-systems and organisms.
-It could be argued that physiology forms the basis for all biomedical sciences and clinical medicine is underpinned by an understanding of molecular, cellular and organ-system physiology.
-Year 3 You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Physiology 3.
-In addition, you will study further, individually selected, biomedical courses such as Pharmacology 3 and Neuroscience 3.
-Year 4 You study the compulsory Physiology core course, together with two elective courses covering cutting-edge topics in more depth, such as Sensory Physiology and Dysfunction and Hormones and Behaviour.

-BSc (Hons) Reproductive Biology The study of reproductive biology has provided the scientific background for in vitro fertilisation and other assisted conception techniques that have revolutionised medical and veterinary practice in the last twenty years.
+BSc (Hons) Reproductive Biology

+The study of reproductive biology has provided the scientific background for in vitro fertilisation and other assisted conception techniques that have revolutionised medical and veterinary practice in the last twenty years.

 It has also helped shape powerful research tools such as the production of transgenic animals and cloning.
 The reproductive system is recognised as a unique model for many other physiological processes in health and disease.
 It involves cyclical episodes of inflammation, blood vessel growth and tissue remodelling, normally only associated with the development of pathology.
 This programme looks at the requirements for reproduction, including the production of sufficient numbers of viable gametes, fertilisation, implantation in a receptive uterus, formation of the placenta and delivery at full term.

-Year 3 You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Reproductive Biology 3.
+You study two compulsory courses: Biomedical Sciences 3, the cornerstone to the theme of developing knowledge from experiment; and Reproductive Biology 3.
 In addition, you will study further, individually selected, biomedical courses such as Developmental Biology 3 or Neuroscience 3.

-Year 4 You study two compulsory courses: Reproductive Biology Project Planning and Practical Skills; and Research Skills in Reproductive Biology, together with two option courses covering cutting-edge topics in more depth, such as Reproductive Systems and Conception to Parturition.
+You study two compulsory courses: Reproductive Biology Project Planning and Practical Skills; and Research Skills in Reproductive Biology, together with two option courses covering cutting-edge topics in more depth, such as Reproductive Systems and Conception to Parturition.